SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ```
 Notice we send `pulse` to our space before changing its extent, it is required to tell the space to be prepared to change.

-We are now ready for adding interaction to the game.
+We are now ready to add interaction to the game.